Removing Facial Scars, Keloids, and Stretch Marks

 Contractures: Contractures occur when large areas of skin are injured and the formation of a scar pulls the surrounding skin together forming a contracture.

-Facial scars: They can affect facial expressions and are of concern to most patients
+Facial scars: They can affect facial expressions and are of concern to most patients.
+Severe acne can also cause some facial scarring.
+The acne scars can be deep pits to a wavelike appearance.

 Types of Treatment for Scars

-There are several types of treatment for scars, which will depend on the nature of the scar.
+There are several types of treatments for scars, which will depend on the nature of the scar.

-Facial scars are can sometimes be treated with dermabrasion.
+Facial scars can sometimes be treated with dermabrasion.
 This is effective for acne scarring.
+Steroid injections and silicone sheets to flatten the scar may be used.

 Z-plasty surgery is performed by a plastic surgeon for more extensive scars.
-The purpose of this surgery is to reposition a scar to conform to the natural lines or creases on your fact.
+The purpose of this surgery is to reposition a scar to conform to the natural lines or creases on your face or other areas of the body.
 The old scar is removed, and then flaps of skin are created, arranged and closed up with tiny stitches.

 Skin graphs are also used for large scarred areas and are commonly used to treat burns.
 This procedure removes healthy skin from one area of the body to use on the injured area.